-- 1. A robot is awarded points for successfully navigating each hazard (gaps in the line, speed bumps, intersections, dead ends, ramps, obstacles, and seesaws).
+- A robot is awarded points for successfully navigating each hazard (gaps in the line, speed bumps, intersections, dead ends, ramps, obstacles, and seesaws).
 Points are awarded per hazard when the robot has reached the next tile in sequence.
 A ramp as a hazard accounts for all inclined tiles that make up one ramp.
-Point allocations are 10 points per gap, 5 points per speed bump, 10 points per intersection/dead end, 10 points per ramp, 15 points per obstacle, and 15 points per seesaw.
+Point allocations are 10 points per tile with one or more gaps [27], 10 [28] points per tile with one or more speed bumps [29], 10 points per intersection/dead end, 10 points per ramp, 20 [30] points per obstacle, and 20 [31] points per seesaw.

 - 2. Failed attempts at navigating hazards in the field are defined as a Lack of Progress (see 4.5).

-- 3. When a robot reaches a checkpoint tile, it will earn points for each tile it has passed since the previous checkpoint.
-The points per tile depending on how many attempts the robot has made to reach the checkpoint:
+- 3. When a robot reaches a checkpoint tile or stops on the goal tile, it will earn points for each tile it has passed since the previous checkpoint.
+The points per tile depend on how many attempts the robot has made[32]:

 - 1st attempt = 5 points/tile

-- 2nd attempt = 3 points/tile
+- o 2nd attempt = 3 points/tile

 - 3rd attempt = 1 point/tile

 - Beyond the 3rd attempt = 0 points/tile